Registration & Refreshments

 In an increasingly interconnected and volatile world, global crises—ranging from pandemics and geopolitical tensions to natural disasters and economic disruptions—pose significant challenges to businesses.
 This session explores the critical role of in-house legal teams in mitigating risks and steering organisations toward recovery during such events.
 It will delve into proactive crisis management strategies, legal frameworks for business continuity, regulatory compliance during emergencies, and the importance of agile decision-making in dynamic environments.
 By leveraging strategic partnerships and fostering cross-functional collaboration, in-house counsel can not only safeguard organisational interests but also contribute to resilience and innovation in the face of adversity.

-Anu AMBIKAILALAN
+Anu AMBIKAIPALAN

-Associate General Counsel at Uber Singapore Technology Pte Ltd
+Associate General Counsel, APAC at Uber

 Lunch Break & Networking Session